Jenann Ismael Gives World Philosophy Day Lecture on Freedom and Determinism

 The exceptional academic achievements of Levi McLaughlin, assistant professor of religious studies, led to three significant honors in Spring 2018.

 Work in Progress: Comstock on Far-Persons

 In this article, Gary Comstock, Professor of Philosophy, discusses his ongoing work on a book called "Far-Persons: On the Argument from Species-Overlap."

 James VanderKam, a leading expert on the Dead Sea Scrolls, was on the religious studies faculty at NC State from 1976 to 1991.
 He went on to an illustrious career at the University of Notre Dame.

 Looking Back: Department News From the Past

-The NC State Department of Philosophy and Religious Studies celebrated the academic achievements of its top seniors at its annual Student Awards Reception on March 1, 2017.
-The award-winners were Thomas Austin Olander, Philosophy, and Kyle Greyson Kentopp, Religious Studies.
+The NC State Department of Philosophy and Religious Studies celebrated the academic achievements of its top seniors at its annual Student Awards Reception on February 28.
+Three awards were presented by faculty members who had worked closely with the award winners.

 Yale Professor Gives Impact of Religion Lecture on Oprah 2020